jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

   type: NodePort
 ```
 The deployment yaml essentially houses the pod description.
 By increasing the number of `replicas`
-a configuration can experience instant benefits of distributing enterprise-gateway instances across
+a configuration can experience instant benefits of distributing Enterprise Gateway instances across
 the cluster.
 This implies that once session persistence is provided, we should be able to provide
 highly available (HA) kernels.
 Here's the yaml portion from [enterprise-gateway.yaml](https://github.com/jupyter-incubator/enterprise_gateway/blob/master/etc/kubernetes/enterprise-gateway.yaml)
 that defines the Kubernetes deployment and pod (some items may have changed):